To establish the University's basic policy and procedures related to Broadcast Electronic Email.

 A message sent to students in two colleges, for example, would require approval from the deans of both colleges or the Charles River or Medical Campus Provost.
 More broadly distributed email would require approval from a correspondingly higher authority.
 In the case of a message sent to all staff at the University, the President's approval would be required.
 The Target Constituencies page identifies target groups and the approval required to send email to each.

-a.
-The target population has a specific relationship — typically a business relationship — with the sender and the message is related to that relationship.
+- The target population has a specific relationship -- typically a business relationship -- with the sender and the message is related to that relationship.
 To illustrate the approval required, consider two sample cases: (1) email sent by the Office of Parking Services to participants in the MBTA monthly pass program, and (2) email sent by an academic program to all undergraduates.
 In the first case, the Office of Parking Services has a business relationship with MBTA pass subscribers, i.e., the office administers the pass program, and so approval to send a message related to the program would be required only from the head of Parking Services.
-In the second case, the academic program has no specific relationship with the target population and therefore would, according to the Target Constituencies page, require authorization from the Provost and the Vice President for Marketing and Communications.
+In the second case, the academic program has no specific relationship with the target population and therefore would, according to the Target Constituencies page, require authorization from the Provost and the VP for Marketing & Communications.

 5. Broadcast Email addressing issues that are controversial or otherwise likely to attract media attention requires coordination with the Office of Marketing and Communications.